lornasw93/azure-devop-stats.backend/README.md

 # DevOps Stats Backend

-Currently work in progress, with my initial thoughts below on what to include in the project.
+Currently a work in progress, with my initial thoughts below on what to include in the project and why it would be beneficial.

 ## Benefits
 - Efficiency